Southerner (New Zealand train): Rolling stock

 The original Southerner stock consisted of ten (later twelve) single-toilet South Island Main Trunk Railway first-class carriages, two (later three) full buffet carriages, three vans and, in the 1980s, three wooden 50-ft bogie box wagons for parcels, formed into two trains.
-All passenger carriages were rebuilt NZR 56-foot carriages dating from 1938–1945.
+All passenger carriages were rebuilt NZR 56-foot carriages dating from 1938 to 1945.

-A pressure-ventilated former composite first-class (14 seats) and second-class (28 seats) carriage and the only 56 foot carriage to serve in a Vice-Regal capacity for a Governor-General as a kitchen carriage for the 1934-built North Island Vice Regal car (hence the unique design) were rebuilt as full buffet carriages, incorporating full-length counters and 20 swivel stools.
+A pressure-ventilated former composite first-class (14 seats) and second-class (28 seats) carriage and the only 56-foot carriage to serve in a Vice-Regal capacity for a Governor-General as a kitchen carriage for the 1934-built North Island Vice Regal car (hence the unique design) were rebuilt as full buffet carriages, incorporating full-length counters and 20 swivel stools.
 In 1973, a former double-toilet (later designated a North Island Main Trunk railway first-class car) was rebuilt as a third buffet car.
 Two carriages retained their "coupe" compartment for train staff (one carriage for each train) and one carriage in each train retained its compartment for hostesses.